02arpit07/Core-CS-Concepts/Topics/OperatingSystems/Race Condition.md

 # Race Condition
 A race condition occurs when multiple threads access the shared data and try to change it at same time resulting in data corruption.
+The situation arises when result of multiple threads executing a section of code differs based on the execution order of the threads.

 ## Code patterns with high probability of race conditions
 Following are two code patterns with high chances of race condition.
 These patterns can take multiple forms in the business logic.